csi-dgist/QoS-Guard/docs/rules/EMP.md

   <img src="../../images/Rule38.png" width="500">
 </div>

-* **Case A (Deadline = 100ms - Orange):** Numerous spikes are observed throughout the experiment.
+* **Case A (Deadline = 100ms - red):** Numerous spikes are observed throughout the experiment.
 Any minor retransmission delay caused by the 5% loss immediately triggers a deadline miss, leading to unstable ownership.
-* **Case B (Deadline = 500ms - Blue):** Significantly fewer and more sparse spikes appear.
+* **Case B (Deadline = 500ms - green):** Significantly fewer and more sparse spikes appear.
 The larger window provides sufficient time for the `RELIABLE` protocol to recover lost packets through NACK/retransmission before the 500ms timer expires, maintaining a more consistent owner state.

 **4. Empirical Conclusion**